PhobicRemnant/rust_stuff/tutorials/README.md

 ### List:

-Here I will fill the tutorials as I go doing them.
+Here I will fill the tutorials as I go.